JakubTesarek/dbgr/README.md

 ## Recursive calls
 Sometimes you might need to make a different request before executing what you really want to do.
 For example to download user data, you need to login first.
 You can do that by using coroutine `dbgr.response`.
-It accepts at least 3 arguments - name of the request to execute as a string (you can specify module the same as in terminal), environment and session.

-> In most cases you'll call another requests with the session and environment your function received.
-But you can also modify them before calling `response`.
+It has one required argument - name of the request to execute as a string (you can specify module the same as in terminal).

 ```
 from dbgr import request, response

 @request
-async def login(env, session):
+async def login(session):
     rv = session.post('/login', data={'username': env['login']})
     return await rv.json()

 @request
-async def get_comments(env, session):
+async def get_comments(session):
-    auth = response('login', env, session)
+    auth = response('login')
     data = session.get('/comments', headers={'Authorization': f'Bearer {auth["token"}'})
 ```